When you start a taste bud discovery of what can become fascinating dishes for a modernized American palate, the world is a diversified place.

 Or perhaps it’s the fact that they look like they should be censored by a big black box.

-Particularly in East Asian and Pacific cuisine
+Pacific geoduck is particularly prevalent in East Asian and Pacific cuisine.

 5. Hákarl, fermented shark